-

 Public guided tours

-“On Water” – Guided tour
+“On Water” – Overview Tour

-BookingShow more Show lessWater is life, but it can also be destructive.
+Show more Show lessWater is life, but it can also be destructive.
 The exhibition ‘On Water.
 WasserWissen in Berlin’ showcases current research projects on the topic of water by the Berlin University Alliance (BUA), a consortium of Berlin’s leading universities.

 During the tour, visitors will gain an overview of the diverse range of water research in Berlin.

-“On Water” – Family tour
+“On Water” – Family Tour

-Show more Show lessWhat does it sound like when a tree drinks?
+BookingShow more Show lessWhat does it sound like when a tree drinks?
 How are people around the world coping with increasing drought?
 What does a puddle researcher do?
 And how do you study water on Mars?

 The exhibition ‘On Water’ at the Humboldt Laboratory showcases research projects by Berlin scientists on the topic of water.
 In a 60-minute tour that takes them from the sea to an artificial iceberg to the stars, children and families learn about the diversity of scientific research on the wet element and the water-related challenges in times of climate crisis.